milesj/optimal/docs/predicates.md

 the 2nd argument.
 Array builder supports the following additional method:

 - `notEmpty()` - Requires the array to not be empty.
+- `sizeOf(length: number)` - Requires the array to be an exact length.

 ```ts
 optimal(